Silent Hill 3: Plot

-Silent Hill 3 takes place in the fictional universe of the Silent Hill series, 17 years after the events of the first game.
-Heather (Heather Morris) experiences a nightmare of being trapped in a derelict amusement park and killed by the roller coaster.
+17 years after the events of the first game, Heather (Heather Morris) experiences a nightmare of being trapped in a derelict amusement park and killed by the roller coaster.
 She awakens in a burger restaurant within a shopping mall, but before she can leave the mall and return home to her father Harry Mason, private detective Douglas Cartland (Richard Grosse) confronts her, claiming to have information about her birth.
 Heather evades him and discovers that the mall is mostly abandoned except for monsters.
 She encounters Claudia (Donna Burke), a mysterious woman who hints that Heather will be instrumental in bringing about paradise on earth.

 Heather soon finds herself in the Otherworld version of the mall—a monster-filled, bloodstained, and decaying alternate world—and eventually returns to the original shopping mall, where she finds Douglas again.
 He confesses that Claudia had hired him to find her, though he denies prior knowledge of the Otherworld or of any greater agenda of Claudia's.
 Heather leaves the mall and resolves to go home via the subway.
 When she returns home to her apartment, she discovers that her father was murdered on Claudia's orders.
 Claudia informs her that Harry's murder was out of revenge and to engender hatred in Heather.
 Before leaving, Claudia tells her that she will be waiting for her in the town of Silent Hill.

 Intent on killing Claudia, Heather resolves to go to Silent Hill and accepts Douglas' offer to drive her there.
 On the journey there, Heather learns from Harry's journal that she was the baby left to him at the end of the first Silent Hill game.
 Because she is the reincarnation of Alessa, the girl originally intended to give birth to the cult's god, Claudia intends for her to bring forth the god.
 Arriving in the seemingly abandoned and fog-shrouded town, Heather sets out to find a man named Leonard in a local hospital, being told by a member of the cult named Vincent that Leonard was in possession of a powerful magical sigil, the Seal of Metatron.